slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ## Objective

-The SLSA Source Track mitigates [Threat A ("Submit unauthorized change")](/spec/v1.0/threats#a-submit-unauthorized-change), scoped to a code repository and the organization that owns that repository.
-Concretely: an attacker must compromise the accounts of two organization members to publish code in a Source Level 3-conformant repository, and the evidence of those unauthorized changes cannot be destroyed without further attacks.
+The SLSA SOURCE track describes increasing levels of trustworthiness and completeness in a repository revision's provenance.
+Provenance describes which Source Control Provider produced the revision, what process was used, and who were the contributors.
+The lowest level only requires the provenance to exist, while higher levels provide increasing protection against tampering of the version control system, the provenance, or the revision.

+<<<<<<< HEAD:docs/spec/draft/source-requirements.md
 ## Source model

 The Source track is scoped to a single project that is controlled by some organization.
 That organization determines what Source level should apply to the project and administers technical controls to enforce that level.